rakeshgangwar/dopcast/README.md

 - Easy podcast generation with custom parameters
 - Scheduling and managing podcast creation
 - Viewing and downloading generated podcasts
+- Downloading scripts in Markdown and PDF formats
 - System monitoring and configuration

 ## Extending DopCast